-We often associate collagen with female health due to its benefits for beautiful skin and strong, healthy hair and nails, however collagen can do much more than this, and offers many benefits for women's health that are more than skin deep.
-Read on to discover more
+We often associate collagen with female health due to its benefits for beautiful skin and strong, healthy hair and nails; however, collagen can do much more than this and offers many benefits for women's health that are more than skin deep.

 6 Collagen benefits for women's health:

 Collagen Can Improve Bone Health

 Utilise Collagen for Post-Workout Recovery

 Collagen supplements can help to strengthen connective tissues and support tissue recovery after a workout.
 Collagen helps to support elasticity in the tendons and ligaments, supporting the muscles to recover more efficiently after workouts and helping with injury prevention.
 Collagen is also anti-inflammatory, which makes it an ideal choice for recovery and protecting joints and bones during and after high-impact exercise.

 Bone broths and collagen have long been recommended as part of digestive support protocols for their rich source of nourishment, as well as their anti-inflammatory amino acid content, which helps to soothe the digestive lining and support its structure and overall function.
 Like our outer skin, our inner tissues depend on collagen as a major structural protein.
 Damage to the intestinal lining is implicated in many inflammatory conditions, so it's essential to provide the body with the nutrients that can support gut health.